Arizona Court Records

 Can I Get a Misdemeanor Removed from a Record in Arizona?

 The setting aside of a misdemeanor offense enables the defendant’s civil rights to be restored.
-The procedure entails that the court puts into consideration, the type of crime committed, how long ago the crime was committed, the attitude of the defendant since the conviction, and his/her contributions to the community since conviction was completed.
+The procedure entails that the court puts into consideration, the type of crime committed, how long ago the crime was committed, the attitude of the defendant since the conviction, and his/her contributions to the community since the conviction was completed.

 Can a DUI Record Be Expunged in Arizona?